telus/terraform-aws_instance/README.md

 - `instance_root_volume_delete_on_termination` - Controls when the instance is terminated, if the EBS volume terminates itself as well.
 Defaults to true
 - `environment` - The environment type this instance is tagged with.
 Valid values are: production, staging, uet, or development.
 Defaults to development
 - `instance_iam_instance_profile` - The IAM instance profile the instance is created with.
 Default is autonomous
+- `ami` - The AMI to use with your instance.
+Defaults to the latest TELUS AMI

 Required:
 - `subnet_id` - The VPC subnet to place the instance in.